 Drywall comes in different types, thicknesses, and sizes.
-The weight of one sheet of drywall is usually determined by its size and type.
-Other factors that can affect the panels’ weight include humidity levels during and after manufacturing, the manufacturing location, and the brand.
+The weight of one sheet of drywall is mostly determined by its size and thickness.

 |1/4” per square foot||1.2lbs|

 How much does a standard 4 x 8 sheet of drywall weigh?

 A standard 4’ x 8’ by ½’ drywall weighs approximately 51.2 pounds while the same drywall size of ¼’, 3/8’ and 5/8’ weighs around 38.4lbs, 44.8lbs, and 70.4lbs, respectively.
 This difference in weight is because of the different thicknesses.

 It is essential to know the different weights and thicknesses to determine where you will install them.
 For instance, the 5/8’ drywall is best for ceilings because it is thick and will not sag afterward.